lucasgleba/zkRiscV/README.md

 ## RV32I compatibility

 zkRiscV supports all the instructions in the instruction set except for multi-byte memory load/store and environment calls.
-Transpilation is straightforward (not implemented yet [transpiler/](transpiler/)).
+Transpilation is straightforward (not implemented yet: [transpiler/](transpiler/)).

 ## See also